-Are you a C++ developer looking to add to integrate XPS to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
+If you are a C++ developer looking to add XPS to ODP conversion feature inside your C++ applications, you can do it in two simple steps.
 You can export XPS to PPTX by using Aspose.PDF for C++ .
 Secondly, by using Aspose.Slides for C++ , you can convert PPTX to ODP.
 Both APIs come under Aspose.Total for C++ package.

 C++ API to Export XPS to ODP